Call Now Request FREE consultation - 1866-758-4529

 As you probably know, most big rigs are run on diesel fuel, however many large companies particularly those whose truck business revolves around a fixed local area are converting their big rigs to natural gas in order to achieve more economical results.

 One of the most important areas of concern involving the safety of a tractor-trailer is the braking system.
 While great advances have been made with the brakes on 18-wheelers, it is still a fact that a big truck takes much longer to stop than a passenger car or pickup truck.
 Commercial vehicles are typically outfitted with air brakes to stop the heavy vehicles.
-It is the combination of tractor breaks and trailer brakes working together that safely stop a big rig.
+It is the combination of tractor breaks and trailer brakes working together that safely stops a big rig.

-As part of an ongoing safety requirement, commercial drivers must inspect their vehicles prior to beginning any trip.
+As part of an ongoing safety requirement, commercial drivers must inspect their vehicles before beginning any trip.
 This is called a pre-trip inspection and is akin to the checklist a pilot may go over before getting airborne.
-Checking of the air brakes is one of the items that must be checked before the big truck is put on the highway.
+Checking the air brakes is one of the items that must be checked before the big truck is put on the highway.
 Unfortunately, many professional drivers tend to gloss over the pre-trip inspection in an effort to get on the highway as quickly as possible.

 Because a semi-truck is so much heavier than the other traffic around it, the potential for devastating injuries in an accident is always present.
 It does not take much in the way of speed to result in incapacitating injuries from a big rig accident.